Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results

 \end{Lemma}

-In the sequel, with B\'ar\'any's limit shape theorem, we will identify equivalent "classes" of convex polygons such that for two convex polygons $K_1,K_2$ in the same class, As we will see, the convex domains contained in $\polytau$ can be chosen as representatives of these classes.
-These considerations are summed up in the following theorem:
+In the sequel, with B\'ar\'any's limit shape theorem, we will identify equivalent ``classes'' of convex polygons such that for two convex polygons $K_1,K_2$ in the same class, As we will see, the convex sets contained in $\polytau$ can be chosen as representatives of these classes.
+These considerations are summarized in the following theorem:

 \begin{Theoreme} Let $K\in\mathbf{P}$.
 The polygon $K_\mathcal{T}\supset K$ described in \Cref{lem:rep} satisfies

 \end{Theoreme}